mbaumer/us_hep_funding/docs/_states/MI.md

 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $101,552,314 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $133,201,976 </b>in NSF MPS grants.
 ```
   Year  Institution                          Amount ($)
 ------  ---------------------------------  ------------
+  2020  Regents Of University Of Michigan       953,804 2019  Redacted Due To Pii                     150,000
-  2019  Regents Of University Of Michigan       259,276 2018  Pii Redacted                            300,000
+  2019  Regents Of University Of Michigan    30,805,134 2018  Pii Redacted                            300,000
   2018  Regents Of University Of Michigan    17,702,638 2017  Pii Redacted                            300,000